PipedreamHQ/pipedream/docs/docs/api/rest/README.md

 ---

-`steps` **object**: Definitions of the steps to include in the workflow.
-Each key within the steps object represents a step type, and the associated `props` define the step's configuration.
+`steps` **array**: Definitions of the steps to include in the workflow.
+Each item in the array represents a step, with its namespace and `props`.

 ---